Understanding Solo Diving

 Where Can You Solo Dive?

-Solo diving IS permitted if the diver is certified and trained to do so, and all site rules are adhered to.
+Solo diving IS permitted here if a diver is certified and trained to do so, and all site rules are adhered to.

-Solo diving is NOT permitted as stated in their website terms and conditions of use.
+Solo diving is NOT permitted here as stated in their website terms and conditions of use.

-Solo diving IS permitted, but divers must be registered before hand, be certified to dive independently and follow site rules at all times.
+Solo diving IS permitted, here but divers must be registered, be certified to dive independently and follow site rules at all times.

 Dosthill DO permit solo diving, providing divers are certified and adhere to the site rules and safety regulations.